danecando/jquery.shiptime/README.md

 Moment.js - http://momentjs.com

 ## Other Info
-I am a novice programmer.
+I am a novice programmer trying to learn and improve.
 I made this as a project for eCommerce website I manage.
 I plan to improve the code as I work on programming skills.
 Please feel free to reach out with tips or contribute to this project.
 Thanks, Dane.